 “Why, it is.
 But it’s so clear!”

-Robin gently set the keyboard from the castle on the night table.
+Robin gently set the black box from the castle on the night table.
 “Okay, gang.
 We’ve got to do some thinking here.
 We’ve kind of decided that Elizabeth is not going back to the room and Roger, right?”

 “Yeah,” Dean said forcefully.